-Holland State Park is easily accessible by road as it is just four miles away from the city of Holland.
-The Ottawa Beach Rd leads to the state park and is wide enough for RVs and larger vehicles with ample parking spaces available when you arrive at your destination.
+Located along the shores of Lake Michigan just 40 minutes from Grand Rapids, Holland State Park is easily accessible off of I-196 or US-31.
+The Ottawa Beach Road leads to the state park and is wide enough for RVs and larger vehicles.
+There are ample parking spaces available when you arrive at your destination.

-There are no restricted driveways or difficult entry ways, so any vehicle, no matter how large, can get in and out relatively easily.
-The paved campsites make it easy for RVs and trailers to park and they are many camp spots available if you decide to spend the night.
+There are no restricted driveways or difficult entryways, so any vehicle, no matter how large, can get in and out relatively easily.
+The paved campsites make it easy for RVs and trailers to park, and there are many camping spots available should you decide to spend the night.

-Getting around the park is also convenient, with most areas being accessible by foot.
+Getting around the park is also convenient, with most areas being accessible on foot.
 Roads and bike trails also run along the entire park, making it easy for vehicles to navigate.